kobi-hari-courses/2302-boi-angular/Module 02/README.md

 * We saw that an angular component is a new "Html Tag" with its own looks and behavior
     - The behavior is written in typescript
     - The looks are defined in html and CSS

-### MVVM
-* We understood the evolution that lead to the `Model View View-Model` paradigm
-* We learned the role of each part of the pattern
-* We understood that a component is a pair of view and view model
-* We saw how to create an angular application while thinking "mvvm"
-* We wrote a simple search application
-* We learned about the concept of **Directive** and understood that there are 2 types of them
-    - Element directive - is put on an element and changes its behavior
-    - Structural directive - is put on an element and can modify the structure of the HTML DOM
-* We were introduced to the directives:
-    - `*ngIf`
-    - `*ngFor`
-    - disabled
-* We learned how to wire interactivity using angular events
-    - for example `(click) = "doSomething()"`
-* We learned about the concept of data binding and saw that there are 4 types of bindings
-    - `{{value}}` - Text interpolation.
-For element content only
-    - `[directive]="value"` - input binding - for directives and inputs
-    - `(event)="action"` - event binding - for events
-    - `*directive="whatever"` - for structural directive, each with its own syntax